MatthewAlexOBrien/All-The-News/README.md

 # ****Project Backround****

-The intention for this project is to examine within-article differences in slant towards towards individuals with different ethnic and gender backrounds, for major US news puplications between 2000 and 2020.
+The intention for this project is to examine within-article differences in slant towards towards individuals with different ethnic and gender backrounds for major US news puplications between 2000 and 2020.
 The dataset is a combination of the Components dataset found here: https://components.one/datasets/all-the-news-2-news-articles-dataset/ with other major news publications scrapped independently.
 The full list of publications includes: New York Times, Breitbart, CNN, Business Insider, the Atlantic, Fox News, Talking Points Memo, Buzzfeed News, National Review, New York Post, the Guardian, NPR, Reuters, Vox, and the Washington Post.